-With cancellations going on by the minute right now, I know many ministry leaders may be wondering how to cancel a retreat if they have one scheduled in the next few weeks.
+With cancellations sometimes needing to take place, I know many ministry leaders may be wondering how to cancel a retreat if they have one scheduled in the next few months.

 Even if you have no current events scheduled, you might want to bookmark this post in case you need it in the future.